mvasigh/react-form-data/README.md

 # react-form-data
-Easy forms with React Hooks and FormData
+Easy forms with FormData, as a custom hook